Connect to MySQL binlog or PostgreSQL logical replication. Wildcard table patterns supported.

 Processors

 Chain native and scripted processors in order.
-Here: JavaScript drops draft orders, then Flatten normalizes nested JSON to parent__child keys before delivery.
+Here: Filter drops draft orders in native Rust, then Flatten normalizes nested JSON to parent__child keys before delivery.

 Deliver